ikjordan/picozx81/README.md

   + The Chroma 80 4K ROM versions use a loader program to set the colour data and then load the main program.
 The loader available in the supplied links uses a custom tape load routine that is not detected by picozx81.
 To create a compatible loader that uses that standard 4K ROM load routine use the [Chroma Program Enhancement Creator](http://www.fruitcake.plus.com/Sinclair/ZX81/Chroma/ChromaInterface_Software_ChromaProgramEnhancementCreator.htm).
 As the 4K ROM `LOAD` command does not take an argument, picozx81 will display the contents of the current directory when the loader program is run.
 Select the main program from the directory list and it will load and run, using the colour data loaded earlier
 # Building
 **Notes:**
-+ Prebuilt executable files for the 7 supported board types can be found [here](uf2/)
++ Prebuilt executable files for the 9 supported board types can be found [here](uf2/)
 + If a **zip** of the source files is downloaded from GitHub, it will be **incomplete**, as the zip will not contain the submodules.
 Zip files of the submodules would have to be downloaded separately from GitHub.
-It is easier to clone recursive the repository, as described in the following section
+It is easier to recursively clone the repository, as described in the following section
 ### To build:
 1. Install the Raspberry Pi Pico toolchain and SDK.
 SDK 2.x must be used

     Instructions to do this for several operating systems can be found by downloading [this pdf](https://datasheets.raspberrypi.com/pico/getting-started-with-pico.pdf).
-Chapter 2 covers installation on the Raspberry Pi, chapter 9 describes the process for other operating systems
+Chapter 2 covers installation on the Raspberry Pi, chapter 9 describes the process for other operating systems.

+    **Note:** At time of writing SDK2.1 had two issues that impacted picozx81.
+To build using SDK 2.1 use the develop branch, and revert the TinyUSB submodule to that included in SDK 2.0.
+Alternatively use SDK 2.0

 2. The vga display uses the `pico_scanvideo` library, which is part of the `pico-extras` repository.
 Clone this repository, including submodules

     `git clone --recursive https://github.com/raspberrypi/pico-extras.git`